6,409 views

 Alumni Network

 You can’t really go wrong by being part of either the Harvard or the Stanford alumni network.
-With over 47,000 living MBA alums, Harvard’s network is larger and more global.
-Stanford, meantime, boasts over 19,000 living MBA alums, with over 60 regional chapters (including 45 outside of the US) as well as diversity alumni groups.
-Harvard also has more global reach because of the size of its network.
-Because Stanford is clearly the underdog to Harvard’s size and massive resources, it’s very likely that GSB alums try to be a bit more helpful to each other than those at Harvard.
+With over 86,000 MBA alums, Harvard’s network is larger and more global.
+Stanford, meanwhile, boasts over 34,000 living MBA alumni, with over 60 regional chapters (including 45 outside of the US) as well as diverse alumni groups.

 Admitted to Both, How to Decide?

-Sarah Hinkfuss Diekroeger, the Stanford GSB graduate shares, “1) Use your gut – Get a feel for the culture at both schools by visiting, talking to students, talking to alums, and walking around campus… what do you notice?
+Diekroeger, the Stanford GSB graduate, shares, “1) Use your gut – Get a feel for the culture at both schools by visiting, talking to students, talking to alums, and walking around campus… what do you notice?
 Where do you feel more comfortable?
 2) Be practical – if there’s a field that you’re particularly interested in entering, which school better positions you to do so?
 Which school’s approach better complements your weaknesses, or helps you draw out your strengths?
 3) Lucky you!
 You can’t go wrong!”

-Nick Qiu, HBS alum who was admitted to both programs, recommends future double admits, “My advice to anyone who is admitted to both is to take a breath and relax.
+Nick Qiu, the HBS alum who was admitted to both programs, recommends future double admits, “My advice to anyone who is admitted to both is to take a breath and relax.
 You are facing fantastic choices and you can’t go wrong.
 It’s a very personal decision and you should consider what is important to you.
 What is important to you may be very different from what is important to me.
 Visit both schools, talk to alums and current students.
 Walk the campuses and envision yourself as a student at each.
 Then flip a coin.
 See how the coin flip makes you feel and go with your gut.”

 Rishabh Agarwal, who was also admitted to both programs, reflected, “It was a difficult decision that I felt privileged to be making.
 He added advice to future dual admits to HBS and the GSB here: